EpicRideWeather/epicrideweather-for-karoo/README.md

 # Epic Ride Weather for Karoo
 Epic Ride Weather for Karoo is an extension for the Hammerhead Karoo device that brings personalized weather forecasts to your ride.

 This extension features a Wind Conditions tile for Karoo's in-ride data pages.
 When in a ride following a route, the tile displays the current wind conditions, as well as the upcoming wind conditions and when they will change.
-This will allow you to make informed decisions during your ride about whether it's time for a push or if you should save your energy until the wind dies down.
+This will allow you to make informed decisions about exertion through different stages of your ride.

 **Note:** This extension is currently in Beta.
 Any bug reports or feedback is greatly appreciated.
 Please submit feedback to the Issues tab on this website, or email James at james@epicrideweather.com.